kostkolovos/symfony/README.md

 ## Build Production
+Create a .env.local file like the .env file and change the `APP_ENV=prod`.
-Change in .env file `APP_ENV=prod` switch to production.
-After run `composer install --no-dev --optimize-autoloader` command.
+After that all the time run the `composer install --no-dev --optimize-autoloader` command.

 ## Build Developing
-Change in .env file `APP_ENV=dev` switch to developing.
-After run `composer install --dev --optimize-autoloader` command.
+Reads from .env file .
+Run `composer install --dev --optimize-autoloader` command.